-Our apologies but we no longer ship to the EU or Northern Ireland.
+Our apologies but we no longer ship to the EU.
+WE ARE SHIPPING TO NORTHERN IRELAND AGAIN - YAY!
 COVID-19: We're still unable to ship to Australia.

 John William Waterhouse

 Born on 6th April 1849 in Rome, and given the nickname 'Nino' as a child, John William Waterhouse was the son of two English painters who had moved to Italy to develop their art.
 The family moved back to England during the late 1850's, and the young John william Waterhouse worked with his father in his studios, where he developed talents in both sculpting and painting.